Update from the London Fire Brigade about the Grenfell Tower fire

 “This was a tragic and unprecedented fire and our thoughts remain with all those affected by it.
 As I have stated many times, I have never experienced anything like this in my career.
 However, I have taken enormous strength from the amazing response from all my staff and the response of the other emergency services who continue to be involved in the response to the incident.”

-London Ambulance Service have confirmed 37 people have been admitted to hospital with 17 remaining in critical care.
+London Ambulance Service has confirmed 37 people have been admitted to hospital with 17 remaining in critical care.

 Casualty Bureau number